Biden signs competition order targeting big business

-WASHINGTON (AP) — President Joe Biden signed an executive order on Friday targeting what he labeled anticompetitive practices in tech, health care and other parts of the economy, declaring it would fortify an American ideal “that true capitalism depends on fair and open competition."
+WASHINGTON (AP) — President Joe Biden signed an executive order on Friday that he said will target anticompetitive practices in tech, health care and other parts of the economy and fortify an American ideal “that true capitalism depends on fair and open competition."

 The sweeping order includes 72 actions and recommendations that Biden said would lower prices for families, increase wages for workers and promote innovation and faster economic growth.
 However, new regulations that agencies may write to translate his policy into rules could trigger major legal battles.